iv bag

 cSSSI S. aureus Bloodstream Infections

-CUBICIN is supplied in single-use vials containing 500 mg daptomycin as a sterile, lyophilized powder.
-The contents of a CUBICIN 500 mg vial should be reconstituted using aseptic technique as follows:
+CUBICIN RF is supplied in single-dose vials, each containing 500 mg daptomycin as a sterile, lyophilized powder.
+The contents of a CUBICIN RF vial should be reconstituted, using aseptic technique, to 50 mg/mL as follows:

-Remove the polypropylene flip-off cap from the CUBICIN vial to expose the central portion of the rubber stopper.
+1. Remove the polypropylene flip-off cap from the CUBICIN RF vial to expose the central portion of the rubber stopper.

-Slowly transfer 10 mL of 0.9% sodium chloride injection through the center of the rubber stopper into the CUBICIN vial, pointing the transfer needle toward the wall of the vial.
+3. Transfer 10 mL of Sterile Water for Injection or Bacteriostatic Water for Injection through the center of the rubber stopper into the CUBICIN RF vial.
+Use a beveled sterile transfer needle that is 21 gauge or smaller in diameter, pointing the transfer needle toward the wall of the vial.

 Parenteral drug products should be inspected visually for particulate matter prior to administration.